 If you start receiving Social Security any time before you reach FRA, your monthly benefit will be approximately 8 percent smaller than if you wait until full retirement.
 However, if you wait until after you reach FRA, your monthly benefit will be approximately 8 percent higher.
-This extra benefit accrues until you turn 70, so there’s no reason wait any longer than this to receive Social Security benefits.
+This extra benefit accrues until you turn 70, so there’s no reason to wait any longer than this to receive Social Security benefits.

 Note that these benefit reductions and increases are permanent.
 In other words, you will receive an 8 percent smaller or larger Social Security payment for the rest of your life once you start receiving benefits.
 So be sure to plan carefully and make sure you choose the right Social Security distribution strategy for you based on factors such as your life expectancy, other retirement assets and when you actually need the money to meet your retirement living expenses.

-4. Work Part-Time After You Retire
+6. Work Part-Time After Retiring

 The idea of retiring and never working again has been challenged by many retirees in recent years who have no desire to completely leave the workforce.
 These people enjoy continuing to work in some capacity, albeit less than full-time.
 Doing so helps keep them busy and keep their minds sharp while also generating extra income to help pay living expenses in retirement.

 For example, you could look for a part-time job doing something you enjoy, such as working at a local garden center, park or library.
 Or you might use the skills and connections you built up over your career to do consulting or freelance work on a part-time basis.
 An accountant, for example, could take on a handful of clients and help them prepare their tax returns during the busy tax season.